kazuho/quic-perf-metrics/draft-kazuho-quic-perf-metrics.md

 On the other hand, a server can calculate the distances by retaining very little state if it is implemented following the criteria shown below.

 * record the packet number of the first packet sent after switching to the current path
-* use a deterministic function (such as a keyed hash function) to determine when to skip a packet number as a mitigitation against opportunistic ACK attacks
+* use a deterministic function (such as a keyed hash function) to determine when to skip a packet number as a mitigation against opportunistic ACK attacks
 * record the packet numbers of packets that were exchanged on a prepared path (i.e. packet numbers of PATH_CHALLENGE and PATH_RESPONSE)

 The distance can be calculated as a subtraction of two packet numbers, further subtracted by the number of skips and the number of packets used for preparing new paths.